Watch thieves pull off a million-dollar coup - Watchmaster goes bankrupt

-It's over after only seven years
+It ended after just seven years

 Insurance does not fully cover damage